operand/agency/README.md

 This approach allows both human users _and_ AI agents or any other system to dynamically discover and call on each other!

+---

 ## Complete Demo Implementation

-The following is a full implementation (minus imports) of the above walkthrough that you can try out on your own.
+The following is the full implementation (minus imports) of the above walkthrough that you can try out on your own.
 Note that `Space.run()` starts a thread, so we simply keep the application alive with a while loop.

 ```python
 # demo.py